jaia137/brunos_curry_dreams/_posts/2020-01-25-jungle_chana_masala.md

 ### chef bruno's pro tips:

-- given the use of many spices, it may become an overload of tastes. this can be tackled by making the dish very spicy in contrast
+- given the use of many spices, it may become an overload of tastes. this can be contrasted by making the dish very spicy

 ### source

 https://www.vegrecipesofindia.com/chana-masala-with-coconut/

+### prepration time: 20-30'